abalakrishna123/mjd3.github.io/_pages/about.md

 My name is Ashwin Balakrishna, a second year PhD student in Robotics and Artificial Intelligence at UC Berkeley.
 I am advised by Professor [Ken Goldberg](http://goldberg.berkeley.edu/) of the [UC Berkeley AUTOLAB](http://autolab.berkeley.edu/).
 My research interests are in developing algorithms for imitation and reinforcement learning that are reliable and robust enough to safely deploy on robotic systems.
 I am currently interested in hybrid algorithms between imitation and reinforcement learning to leverage demonstrations to either guide exploration in RL or perform reward inference.
+Some of my past work has focused on machine learning and signal processing techniques in a variety of scientific contexts, such as biomedical devices, seisemology, power electronics, and chemistry.
 I received my Bachelor's Degree in Electrical Engineering at Caltech in 2018, and enjoy watching/playing tennis, hiking, and eating interesting foods.

 Recent News
 ------